 My next step was to do lots of reading and I then went for husbandry days to learn how to look after these wonderful creatures.
 Eventually we bought 4 alpacas with which to create our own small herd.
 We started a breeding program and now have 9 alpacas.
 A few years down the line, we have moved to Cornwall where we have a larger area for the alpacas and they are great favourites with guests at our holiday cottages.

-We have some of their fleeces processed into yarn and Nikki knits various products which you are able to purchase.
+We have some of their fleeces processed into yarn.
 If you have never felt an alpaca product, you should have a look and more importantly 'feel' the wonderfully soft yarn.
 It is not only soft but very warm and wind-proof and because it contains very little lanolin it is more wearable.

 One of our original 4 alpacas, a quality white girl who came second in the South of England Show as a junior.
 Her sons are Zebedee and Snooky.
 Fleur loves being rubbed and will often come up for a "fluff".